smabbasht/dotfiles/README.md

 ### Other Configurations

 Here I have listed other productivity configurations aside <br>
-- For i3, enable Natural Scrolling and Tap to click by adding the lines with Option keyword in the snippet below, it would look something like this;
+- In i3, enable Natural Scrolling and Tap to click by adding the lines with Option keyword in the snippet below, it would look something like this;

 ```
 Section "InputClass"